Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Acknowledgement

 \section{Acknowledgement}

-We acknowledge enlightening discussions with Johannes Flick and Heiko Appel.
-This work was supported by a grant from the Simons Foundation (Grant 839534, MET).
+We acknowledge enlightening discussions with Johannes Flick, Christian Eckhardt, Mark Kamper Svendsen and Heiko Appel.
+DW was supported by a grant from the Simons Foundation (Grant 839534, MET).
 We acknowledge support from the Max Planck-New York City Center for Non-Equilibrium Quantum Phenomena.
 The Flatiron Institute is a division of the Simons Foundation.
-We also acknowledge support the Cluster of Excellence “CUI: Advanced Imaging of Matter” of the Deutsche Forschungsgemeinschaft (DFG), EXC 2056, project ID 390715994 and the Grupos Consolidados (IT1453-22).
-V.R. acknowledges support from the NSF through a grant for ITAMP at Harvard University.
+MR and AR acknowledge support by the Cluster of Excellence “CUI: Advanced Imaging of Matter” of the Deutsche Forschungsgemeinschaft (DFG), EXC 2056, project ID 390715994 and the Grupos Consolidados (IT1453-22).
+VR acknowledges support from the NSF through a grant for ITAMP at Harvard University.